johnben1986/poloniex/README.md

 Stop button will stop the software from trading, You can view logs button to what is happening in the trading.

-If you have any question regarding this bot, please contact ltbesitulo@gmail.com.

 Pelase donate if this is helpful to you

 BTC Address: 13Yy5N66F2qdiwxfvgqRHfMkiCtUF5VzSb